 - Day 3: Learning to identify waterfowl, gulls, hawks, and owls

-- Day 4: Learning to identify wading birds, sandpipers, doves, nightjars, and woodpeckers
+- Day 4: Learning to identify wading birds, shorebirds, doves, and woodpeckers

 - Day 5: Learning to identify flycatchers and warblers

-Cost: Your one-time registration fee ($50/members; $75/non-members) covers all six meetings.
+Cost: Your one-time registration fee ($75/members; $100/non-members) covers all seven meetings.
 (While you are not required to attend each class, do note that we cannot refund individuals for partial attendance.)

 Instructor: Greg Harber has been a member of Birmingham Audubon since he first moved to Birmingham in 1986.
 During that time, he has served in various capacities, including as a chapter officer and on several committees (Bird Counts and Education, among others).
 He currently serves as chairman of our Field Trips committee.